hujhax/austin-improv-wiki/Building Connections.md

 The first classes were offered in 2013, and were six weeks in length.
 Classes catered to pre-teens and teens on the Autism Spectrum.

-In June 2014, a handful of students from the Building Connections program took part in hour 17 of the [[46 Hour Improv Marathon]].
+In June 2014, a handful of students from the Building Connections program took part in hour 17 of the [[46-Hour Improv Marathon]].
 In the 9AM Saturday morning slot, the kids provided the marathoners with a much needed pick me up and bundles of positive energy.
 The show was very successful.

 ## Links
 For more information on Building Connections, check out [www.specialneedsimprov.com]